 Note: A few immigration forms are reprinted in immigration treatises, such as Fragomen's Immigration Procedures Handbook and his 3-volume looseleaf.
 If you use these, be sure you have both sides of the form and that the form is on the right color paper.

-Immigration & naturalization records: You can get someone's immigration and/or naturalization records by filing a Freedom of Information/Privacy Act Request on Form G-639 with the INS.
-The USCIS post information on How to Make a FOIA or Privacy Act Request.
+Immigration & naturalization records: You can get someone's immigration and/or naturalization records by filing a Freedom of Information/Privacy Act Request on Form G-639 with the USCIS.
+The USCIS post information on How to File a FOIA/PA Request.

 Note: Old "naturalization files" are kept by the National Archives and Records Administration in Washington, D.C.